awesome-algorand/awesome-algorand/.github/docs/algorand-school.md

+> This resource is auto indexed by AwesomeAlgo, all credits to algorand-school, for more details refer to https://github.com/cusma/algorand-school

+---

 # Algorand School
 Algorand School is an open slide deck I've built over time during my talks on Algorand's blockchain with the help of Algorand colleagues.